Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "...He hates it, then," Allison deduced as she reapplied Shoo’s eyeliner.

 "Detests it.
-Which pains me as his Cousin, but as a Whitecrest and a Gaoian… I’m glad it’s him.
+Which pains me as his Cousin, but as a Whitecrest and a Gaoian...
+I’m glad it’s him.
 Anybody who *wanted* to be Great Father would be absolutely wrong for the job.
 Yulna chose well, there."

 "That’s Mama Yulna," Shoo agreed.

-"Just… please don’t tell him I said so," Regaari added.
+"Just... please don’t tell him I said so," Regaari added.
 "He doesn’t think highly of Yulna."

 "Oh, the Females know," Shoo said.
 "We mostly think it’s a good thing."

 Regaari gave her a quizzical look.
 Less over the *‘we’* and more over the sentiment itself.
 "You do?"

 "Would *you* want perfect harmony at the top?" she asked.
 "Besides, it proves that the Clan needs to exist.
-If we could completely trust the Males to… I’m talking like I’m a Gaoian, aren’t I?"
+If we could completely trust the Males to...
+I’m talking like I’m a Gaoian, aren’t I?"

 "You were speaking *in* Gaori," Allison informed her.
 "Babe, are you okay?
-You haven’t got your languages mixed up in a long time now…"
+You haven’t got your languages mixed up in a long time now..."

 Shoo gave her a reassuring kiss.
 "I’ll be fine."

 "You *are* a Gaoian.
 An honorary one, anyway," Regaari pointed out.
 He adjusted his seat and sat forward.
 "And please, I want to hear your thoughts."

-"We… probably don’t have time for my thoughts," Shoo sighed.
+"We... probably don’t have time for my thoughts," Shoo sighed.
 "How’s my face?"

 "You’re rocking that *‘no makeup’* makeup look," Allison told her.
 Regaari glanced at the wall clock.
 It hadn’t been ten minutes, but it was probably best not to push that particular timetable.

 "...Shall we catch up later?" he asked.

 "I’d like that," Shoo beamed.
-"You can come see our new place… and maybe I can introduce you to Niral…"
+"You can come see our new place... and maybe I can introduce you to Niral..."

 "Oh, I know Sister Niral well," Regaari assured her.

 "And you haven’t tried to court her?"

 "There’s a time and a place, Sister Shoo.
-Maybe now that the war is… no longer so urgent…"
+Maybe now that the war is... no longer so urgent..."

 They stood up, and Shoo gave Regaari a much drier and more composed hug.
 "Don’t wait too long.
 Your species needs you!"

 Regaari flicked an ear.
 "Go and be celebrities," he ordered.
 Allison gave him a hug too, and Julian clapped him heavily on the shoulder as they filed out of the room.

 Regaari sat back down and thought.
 The nugget about the Clan of Females’ attitude toward Daar and Yulna’s relationship was an interesting little twist.
-He wasn’t quite the Great Father’s seneschal nowadays—his SOR duties made that impossible—but he definitely had Daar’s ear, and Daar would *definitely* find it interesting…whatever it meant.
+He wasn’t quite the Great Father’s seneschal nowadays—his SOR duties made that impossible—but he definitely had Daar’s ear, and Daar would *definitely* find it interesting... whatever it meant.

 Surreptitiously despite being alone, he contorted himself to lick the bitter patch of makeup out of his fur and scruffled it dry with his claws before standing and listening to the welcoming applause elsewhere in the building as the trio presumably made their entrance.

 He decided against joining in.
-Maybe it *was* time to pay Niral a social visit…
+Maybe it *was* time to pay Niral a social visit...

 ---